spatie/laravel-demo-mode/README.md

 });
 ```

-Unless you visit the url used by the `demoAccess` route macro first, visiting these routes will result in a redirect in to the url specified in the `redirect_unauthorized_users_to_url`-key of the config file.
+Unless you visit the url used by the `demoAccess` route macro first or from an authorized IP address, visiting these routes will result in a redirect in to the url specified in the `redirect_unauthorized_users_to_url`-key of the config file.

 An authenticated user has access to all protected routes too.